mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-requirements.md

 This is more of a recommendation than a hard requirement, but if you encounter any unexpected performance issues or graphical artifacts it is usually recommended to update your GPU drivers as a first step in troubleshooting.
 It is highly recommended to update GPU drivers before continuing.
 You can find the latest drivers for your GPU on the manufacturers website ([NVIDIA] or [AMD])

 {% include tip.html content="For Nvidia, install using the custom option.
-Select "Peform a Clean Install" option to fully clear old files." %}
+Select Peform a Clean Install option to fully clear old files." %}

 [Skyrim Special Edition]: https://store.steampowered.com/app/489830/The_Elder_Scrolls_V_Skyrim_Special_Edition/